abhiSyncd/Java-Design-Patterns-Step-By-Step/README.md

 ## II - Abstarct Factory Pattern

-       - Problem :
+    - PROBLEM :
-         If above scenario needs to be designed for related-Group of Pizza Classes(Veg and NonVeg).
+      Static Factory Method Pattern : Factory of Products Abstarct Factory Pattern      : Factory of factories If scenario discussed in Static Factory Method Pattern, needs to be designed for related-Group of Pizza Classes(Veg and NonVeg).
       Then Group of related individual factories is encapsulated under one Base Factory .

+    - SOLUTION :

        - Use case
          > Java
          > Spring : Spring BeanFactory Container:which provides the basic support for DI